 By Sara Snoddy and Tanner Dedmon // Staff Writer & Lifestyles Editor

 With the semester barely started, students find themselves excused from class once again for a second snow day.
 Many opt to indulge in the safety and warmth of their home instead of braving the black ice and flurries.
 But really, with all the fantastic movies on Netflix and other streaming services, there’s no reason to go past your mailbox.
+There are so many streaming sites out there, so people should be able to find some films.
+Also, if people wanted to watch even more films, they could try and access some streaming sites in other countries.
+By using a free proxy from free-proxy-list.net, for example, people can easily bypass content restrictions.
+Hopefully, this will give students more films to watch whilst the snow is falling outside.
 Enjoy these snowy flicks, minus the frostbite and slush:

 1. Ice Age: The Meltdown (on Netflix)